 GeneCards Summary for CAPN2 Gene

 CAPN2 (Calpain 2, (M/II) Large Subunit) is a Protein Coding gene.
 Diseases associated with CAPN2 include calpainopathy and duchenne muscular dystrophy.
 Among its related pathways are ERK Signaling and Apoptosis Pathway.
-GO annotations related to this gene include calcium ion binding and cysteine-type peptidase activity.
+GO annotations related to this gene include calcium ion binding and peptidase activity.
 An important paralog of this gene is CAPN9.

 UniProtKB/Swiss-Prot Summary for CAPN2 Gene

 Calcium-regulated non-lysosomal thiol-protease which catalyze limited proteolysis of substrates involved in cytoskeletal remodeling and signal transduction.
 Proteolytically cleaves MYOC at Arg-226 (PubMed:17650508).